PrestaShopCorp/oauth2-prestashop/README.md

 $prestaShopProvider = new \PrestaShop\OAuth2\Client\Provider\PrestaShop([
-    'clientId' => 'yourClientId', // The client ID assigned to you by PrestaShop 'clientSecret' => 'yourClientSecret', // The client password assigned to you by PrestaShop 'redirectUri' => 'yourClientRedirectUri' // The URL responding to the code flow implemented here
+    'clientId' => 'yourClientId', // The client ID assigned to you by PrestaShop 'clientSecret' => 'yourClientSecret', // The client password assigned to you by PrestaShop 'redirectUri' => 'yourClientRedirectUri', // The URL responding to the code flow implemented here
     // Optional parameters
     'uiLocales' => ['fr-FR', 'en'],
     'acrValues' => ['prompt:create'], // In that specific case we change the default prompt to the "register" page